Information for patients

 Time off with wage or salary compensation pursuant to Government Order No. 590/2006 Coll. will be provided to:

-In the case of a request for an excerpt from the deceased's medical records (if the deceased did not express a ban on communicating information to specific loved ones during his / her life), you can contact the Legislative-Legal Department of the General Teaching Hospital in Prague, Bc.
-Marta Čepelková, phone number: 224 962 018, email: firstname.lastname@example.org.
+In the case of a request for an extract from the deceased's medical records (unless the deceased has issued a ban on communicating information to specific close persons during his or her lifetime), the Legislative and Legal Department of the General University Hospital in Prague - Mr. Bc.
+Petra Hánová, phone number: 224 962 017, e-mail: firstname.lastname@example.org

 We know that this period will not be easy for you.
-If you need any information, advice or help, you can contact the Health and Social Department of the General Teaching Hospital in Prague, where our employees are ready to help you - Head of Department, Mr. Alena Makarová, phone number: 224 964 112, email: email@example.com.
+If you need any information, advice or help, you can contact the Health and Social Department of the General University Hospital in Prague, where our employees are ready to help you - head of department, Mgr.
+Alena Makarová, telephone number: 224 964 112, e-mail: firstname.lastname@example.org.